-States submitted baseline data to the USDE by July 30, 2021, though states could request an extension on providing funding data.
-KSDE anticipates meeting the deadline of October 15, 2021, for this information.
-KSDE submitted the following USDs as high-need and high-poverty (italicized) and SAIPE data.
+States submitted baseline data to the USDE by July 30, 2021, although states could request an extension on providing funding data.
+KSDE met the deadline for this information.
+KSDE submitted the following USDs as high-need and high-poverty (italicized) and provided the following SAIPE data.